sierisimo/publications/TDDWithURMAndKotlin/part3_jump.md

 }
 ```

 Wow, that's actually an ugly function.
 It takes 5 parameters, probably Uncle Bob is looking at us and feeling disappointed… well, we will refactor it later.
-For now let's see if it works… well, actually we know it doesn't work, as [we see previously](https://dev.to/sierisimo/tdd-with-urm-and-kotlin-1dj7), if we run `gradle check` to run the tests, it will generate a _compile-time error_ because we haven't created the `jump` function yet.
+For now let's see if it works… well, actually we know it doesn't work, as [we have seen previously](https://dev.to/sierisimo/tdd-with-urm-and-kotlin-1dj7), if we run `gradle check` to run the tests, it will generate a _compile-time error_ because we haven't created the `jump` function yet.

 Let's fix that: